Ecological Engineering (Master of Science)

 - Diploma Supplement

 The Diploma Supplement is an English language addition to the university degree certificate.
-It describes the qualifications associated with the study programme according to uniform criteria.
+It describes the qualifications associated with the study program according to uniform criteria.

 Diploma Supplement: List of activities and docket